 In 2012, I published my first book, Telegram: A Collection of 27 Issues, an anthology of a decade of my zine-writing, with Mend My Dress Press, and in 2013, I self-published my first novel, Ragdoll House.
-I’m currently finalizing edits and feedback on my second novel, a teenage-trauma magic-realism small-town prison-abolition fictional experiment titled We Are the Weirdos, as well as working on a book of non-fiction titled To Be True to My Own Weirdnesses: Re-Incarnations, Re-Iterations, & Re-Imaginings.
+I recently published my second novel, a teenage-trauma magic-realism small-town prison-abolition fictional experiment titled We Are the Weirdos.
+Currently, I’m working on a sequel titled We Are the Nobodies, as well as a book of non-fiction titled To Be True to My Own Weirdnesses: Re-Incarnations, Re-Iterations, & Re-Imaginings.
 And (!)
-I’m working on a short story collection called Those Knives Were Her Security Blanket.
+I’m working on a short story collection called Those Knives Were Her Security Blanket, and a #CripLit disability-justice near-future novella, as yet untitled, which you can read an excerpt of here.
 And many more zines, of course!

 TELEGRAM: A COLLECTION OF 27 ISSUES by Maranda Elizabeth